informalsystems/hermes/guide/src/feature_matrix.md

 # Feature Matrix
-This section gives more details about the features and implementation status of Hermes in comparison with the [Cosmos Go relayer] [cosmos-go-relayer].
+This section gives more details about the features and implementation status of Hermes in comparison with the [cosmos-go-relayer].

 __Legend__: